Principles and Practice of Palliative and End of Life Care module

-The course is validated for 15 CAT points at Level 6.
+The course is validated with Staffordshire University for 15 CAT points at Level 6 (degree level).

 Course venue: St Giles Hospice, Education Department, Fisherwick Road, Whittington, Lichfield, Staffs, WS14 9LH